 Our longest running event, usually held on the first Saturday of July since its inception back in 2004.
-We present our most relaxed and chilled show & shine event of the year.
+We presented one of our most relaxed and chilled show & shine events of the year.
 A chance for everyone to bask in the sunshine at Castlewellan forest park.
 Unfortunately since 2019 we are no longer able to hold this event, but it has been substituted by our equally relaxed summer event, EuroTreffen.

 Find out more at GTINI.com/castlewellan